 - Non-EU Citizens

 Non-EU citizens will need a work permit, and can only work as employees or using a professional card as a self-employed.
 This means that as an employee you will need a local company of record to hire you and sponsor the work permit.
-If you apply for the professional card, then that will act as your work permit.
+If you apply for a professional card, then that will act as your work permit.
 You can also use the EU Blue Card if you are a highly skilled professional.

 Are You a Tax Resident in Belgium?

 If you live and work in Belgium more than 183 days per year, then you will be classified as a tax resident.
 What this means is that Belgium will tax your worldwide income, and then you will have to seek an offset via tax treaties with your home country.
-If you are self-employed in Belgium less than 183 days, you only pay tax on income earned inside the country.
+If you are self-employed in Belgium for less than 183 days, you only pay tax on income earned inside the country.

-How to File Taxes in Belgium
+How to File Taxes while contracting in Belgium

 Step 1: You will receive a tax return form (déclaration/aangifte) from the Belgian tax authorities in May/June of the ‘tax year’ which allows you to declare income from the previous year or ‘income year’.
 This form specifies the due date for your tax filing (usually the end of June).
 Resident taxpayers must obtain the necessary forms from the Ministry of Finance if they have not received them by 1 June.

 Step 2: All residents and non-residents must file an annual Belgian tax return.
 This can be done online via the Belgian government’s tax portal ‘Tax-on-Web’, or via post, to the address listed at the top of your tax return form.